Basil Nield

 Sir Basil Edward Nield (7 May 1903 – 4 December 1996) was a British judge and Conservative Party politician.

-After the death in 1940 of Sir Charles Cayzer, the Member of Parliament (MP) for the City of Chester, Nield was elected in a by-election to take his seat in the House of Commons.
+Following the death in 1940 of Sir Charles Cayzer, the member of parliament (MP) for the City of Chester, Nield was elected in a by-election to take his seat in the House of Commons.
 He held the seat through four subsequent general elections before his appointment as Recorder of Manchester led to the by-election in 1956.

 He was Recorder of Manchester from 1956 to 1960.
 As a QC he was appointed as a judge to the newly formed Manchester Crown Court, and to the High Court Bench in 1960.
-According to Graeme Williams, he had the distinction of serving in every Assize town in England & Wales, and published an account of these in 1972 in his book Farewell To The Assizes.
+According to Graeme Williams, he had the distinction of serving in every Assize town in England & Wales, and published an account of these in 1972 in his book Farewell to the Assizes.